Archive for Exercise

 According to Mel Siff, who wrote the book, “Facts and Fallacies of Fitness“… the most important exercise is reprogramming the central nervous system.
 He considered this to be more important than strength training and aerobics.

-This makes obvious sense.
-The brain, which can reset our muscles, needs a continual updating of its movement software.
+This makes obvious sense from a neurophysiological viewpoint.
+The brain, which can reset our muscles, needs an ongoing updating of its movement software.

-This is why healthy vertebrate animals naturally reset themselves periodically throughout the day.
+This is why healthy animals with a spine naturally reset themselves periodically throughout the day.

-When we naturally reprogram our muscles, they are left more functional and ready to be used since they’ve been given the cue to let go of any residual holding tension.
+When we naturally reprogram our muscles, they are left more functional & relaxed.
+They are ready to be used since they’ve been given the cue to let go of any residual holding tension.

-Muscles which are less tense, move far easier than the ones which keep us bound up, throwing our parts around like we’re a hobbling zombie, that’s waaay more work than is necessary.
+Muscles which are less tense, move far easier than the ones which keep us bound up.
+If we’re throwing our parts around like a hobbling zombie, that’s waaay more work than is necessary.

 Our brain’s cortex can do the job to reset the muscles.
 This is why we can use the un-exercise approach of somatics exercises anytime to feel better.